 Yellow and White Gold Wedding Rings

-The purity of gold is measured in karatage.
+The purity of gold is measured in karat.
 A 24 karat gold ring signals 100% pure gold.
-Whilst popular in some parts of the world, 24 karat gold wedding rings are not so popular in the UK.
-This is because pure gold is very soft, so shows wear and tear and suffers damage easily.
-If you’re looking for strength and durability in your yellow or white gold wedding ring, we would recommend 18 karat gold.
-This is made up of 75% gold and 25% other metals to offer maximum durability.
+While this is popular is some parts of the world, 24 karat gold wedding rings are not so popular in the UK.
+This is because we find the gold too soft.
+If you’re looking for strength and durability in your yellow or white gold wedding ring, then we would recommend 18 karat gold.
+18 karat gold is 18 parts.
+This is made up of 75% gold and 6 parts other metal to offer maximum durability.

 Palladium Wedding Rings